SebasNadu/kotlin-lotto/README.md

 ### Controller

-- [x] Add the controller where happen the flow of the app
+- [x] Add the controller where happens the flow of the app
 - [x] Use View classes for input and output
-- [x] Create a retry help functions to validate de input and in case of error retry it.
+- [x] Create a retry help function to validate de input and in case of error, retry it.
 - [x] Create a method or service to create the Lotto tickets
-- [x] Create retry helper function to get user input
+- [x] Create a retry helper function to get user input
 - [x] Add a generateLottoTickets service

 ### InputView